pelagios/recogito2/README.md

 * Java 8 JDK
 * [SBT](http://www.scala-sbt.org/) (version 1.0.x)
-* __NEW:__ as we are introducing [React](https://reactjs.org/) in some UI areas, the following additional dependencies must be installed:
+* __NEW:__ as we are introducing [React](https://reactjs.org/) in some UI areas, a number of additional dependencies must be installed. __Note that this is not needed for v3.1 yet, only if you build from the current master!__
   - [node.js](https://nodejs.org/en/) (version 4.2.6)
   - [npm](https://www.npmjs.com/) (version 6.1.0)
   - `webpack` and `webpack-cli` packages (via npm)